ChisholmZ/kubectl_shortcuts/README.md

 To use clone repo and add to your path.

 ### pod
-will give a list of pods to select based on your context.
+Will give a list of pods to select based on your context.

 `pod` will bring up the bash for the pod that you select.